 In this article, we discuss why the interviewer is asking you about your effective communication skills and how you should answer them.
 Furthermore, read more about frequently asked job interview questions here and check our job interview preparation checklist.

-Below we break the STAR method down in steps to make sure you understand how it works.
+Below we break the STAR method down in steps to ensure you understand how it works.

-Start your answer by telling the interviewer about a specific event, project, or challenge that you were facing in a situation.
+Start your answer by telling the interviewer about a specific event, project, or challenge you were facing.

 Next, explain what your tasks, assignments, and responsibilities were in that particular situation.